open-cloud/xos/docs/core_models.md

   Service might be called a "Volume" or a "Bucket."
-Confusingly, there are also instances of a `Service` model that represent different services, but this is a consequence of standard modeling terminology, whereas  `ServiceInstance` is a core model in CORD (and yes, there are instances of the `ServiceInstance` model).
+Confusingly, there are also instances of a `Service` model that represent different services, but this is a consequence of standard modeling terminology, whereas  `ServiceInstance` is a core model (and yes, there are instances of the `ServiceInstance` model).

 * **ServiceInstanceLink:** Represents a logical connection between `ServiceInstances` of two `Services`.
 A related model, `ServiceInterface`, types the `ServiceInstanceLink` between two `ServiceInstances`.
-A connected sequence of `ServiceInstances` and `ServiceInstanceLinks` form what is often called a *Service Chain*, but there is no explicit "ServiceChain" model in CORD.
+A connected sequence of `ServiceInstances` and `ServiceInstanceLinks` form what is often called a *Service Chain*, but there is no explicit "ServiceChain" model.

 * **Slice:** Represents a distributed resource container that includes the compute and network resources that belong to (are used by) some `Service`.